1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     - Check the belt tension from time to time as it might wear out and lengthen a bit.
     - Check the teeth of the belt if they are still good looking or if they're worn out or if even some teethe are missing.
-    - Check if you can see any cracks at the belt.
+    - Check if you can see any cracks or other damage at the belt.
-    - Check the gear wheels of the motors which are driving the belts.
+    - Check the pulleys of the motors which are driving the belts.
 Are they also looking ok?
 Did they become loose on the motor shaft somehow?

 ??? example "Broken/Snapped Belt"